Litter of mice

 • Meeting with new or potential users of the DAR Managed Breeding Services

-• Lab access to SoftMouse
+• Lab access to online colony management software

 LEVEL II

-Level II mice are strains that require testing of each progeny for identification of genotype.
-Typical examples are mice that are bred heterozygous; strains that are newly created transgenics; mice that are being transferred from one background strain to another; test crossing to confirm parent homozygousity, or transgenic and knock-out (KO) lines being intercrossed to generate double transgenic/knockout lines for research.
-Level II mice require extensive care and handling.
+Level II colonies are strains that require testing of each progeny for identification of genotype.
+Typical examples are strains that are bred heterozygous; strains that are newly created transgenics; lines that are being transferred from one background strain to another; test crossing to confirm parent homozygosity, or transgenic and knock-out (KO) lines being intercrossed to generate double transgenic/knockout lines for research.
+Level II animals require moderate care and handling.
+Level II can then be utilized to maintain or advance the strain.
+Strains may be reduced to Level I care when testing is no longer needed as in the realization of genetic goals.

 Level II care includes all of Level I care plus: